TimekillerTK/nix-config/README.md

    ```

 2. Run `sudo nixos-rebuild switch` to ensure this configuration is applied.
-3. On the machine you want to run `deploy-rs` from, run `ssh-copy-id tk@deployme.cyn.local` to copy your SSH public key to the target machine.
+3. On the machine you want to run `deploy-rs` from, run `ssh-copy-id tk@deployme.cyn.internal` to copy your SSH public key to the target machine.
 4. Run `nix run github:serokell/deploy-rs .#deployme` to deploy both the system and home configuration to the target host.

 ### With `nixos-anywhere` / `disko`